 Sikkim state commissions are specially formed by the government of Sikkim in order to oversee the functions of the various aspects of the governance of the state.
 The state commissions in Sikkim are set up from time to time, in order to satisfy the immediate needs as a given situation dictates, it can also be a permanent affair devoted to key issues like recruitment, investigation, research and development, etc. There are many commissions set up by the state government.
 The Sikkim state commission for women is one such key commission of the Sikkim state commissions, as is the State Information Commission of Sikkim.

 Sikkim Commission for Women

 The Sikkim State commission for women is a regional branch of the national commission for women as controlled and laid down by the center.
-This commission is primarily a human rights protection body, devoted towards protecting the social and individual rights of the women and children and free them from the clasps of oppression.
+The commission is primarily a human rights protection body, devoted towards protecting the social and individual rights of the women and children.
 The contact details of this extremely important branch of the state commissions are as follows:

 Sikkim State Commission for Women

 The chairperson of the commission is Smt.
 Chumki Saring